t-d-k/LibreCrypt/docs/getting_started.md

 ### Portable mode
 </A>

-Before DoxBox Portable can be used, it must be unzipped from the portable zipfile.
+Before DoxBox Portable can be used, it must be unzipped from the portable zip file.
 It needs to be run as administrator, in order to install the drivers in 'portable mode'.

 Please see the section on [Installation and Upgrading](installation_and_upgrading__PC.html) for more instructions.